jpboudreault/acme-retail-sample/README.md

 First time using it, loving it!
 Similar to BuildConfig.groovy on Grails.

 ### Spring Boot
-First time using it, a bit unsure about it!
-But this might become the new way of doing things.
+First time using it, a bit lost.
+According to spring.io, this is the new way.

 ### JPA Repositories
 Repositories vs DAOs, though choice.
-A good old base DAO can be so usefull but a lot of Spring Starter Guides made me give Spring Data JPA a try.
+A good old base DAO can be so useful.
+A lot of Spring Starter Guides made me pick Spring Data JPA for a try.

 ### No Impls!
 Interesting discussion with a collegue over that and YAGNI.
 Basically every project I worked on always had Interfaces and their one to one Impl.